Quick Answer

 If you are looking to get out of the workforce and into your own business, you do not have to stop working.
 Some people say they cannot retire because they do not want to stop working.
 Try going part-time or starting your own business with a retirement package from your current employer if this is you.

 The retirement package can be a figure your employer will pay you every year for the rest of your life.
 They are usually offered as incentives to discourage employees from retiring early.
+According to the U.S. Small Business Administration, adults over 55 represent one of the fastest-growing segments of new entrepreneurs, with many leveraging their decades of professional experience to build profitable small businesses.

 Starting a business can also be profitable as well as fun!